SyncEngine/docs/docs/user/dashboard.md

 # Dashboard Overview

-The **SyncEngine Dashboard** is your command center — where you can monitor automations, view logs, and inspect the health of your system.
+The **SyncEngine Dashboard** is your command center, where you can monitor automations, view logs, and inspect the health of your system.

 ![SyncEngine Dashboard](../img/dashboard.png)